-Creative Hands foundation (CHF) is a charity set up to empower and equip underprivileged young people and adults with visual art, craft, music and dance skills through practical workshops and volunteering opportunities.
+Creative Hands Foundation (CHF) is a charity to empower.
+It equips underprivileged young people and adults with visual art, craft, music, and dance skills through practical workshops and volunteering opportunities in the United Kingdom.

-At Creative Hands Foundation, we use visual arts and crafts as a tool to improve the well-being of young people and adults and enhance their personal development.
+At Creative Hands Foundation, we use visual arts and crafts to improve the well-being of young people and adults and enhance their personal development.

 We work to unlock the creative potentials of young people and adults to gain professional skills enabling them to strive as future leaders and creative entrepreneurs.
-Our team of professional artists, educators and community development workers are adept in developing innovative bespoke workshops and projects that inspire, challenge, transform people making positive contributions to their lives and communities.
+Our team of professional artists, educators, and community development workers is adept in developing innovative bespoke workshops and projects that inspire, challenge, and transform people to make positive contributions to their lives and communities.

-The sessions are animated to help convey our enthusiasm and interest about art and design interactivity, creativity, expression and communications.
+The sessions are animated to help convey our enthusiasm and interest in art and design interactivity, creativity, expression, and communication.

 We have recently opened a new Artist Hub in Leyland working in partnership with NHS Lancaster Care NHS Foundation Trust.
-This will enable us to work with the local people to raise awareness about our activities aiming to tackling isolation and prevention, and resilience building particularly around mental health.
+This will enable us to work with the local people to raise awareness about our activities aiming to tackle isolation and prevention, and resilience building, particularly around mental health.

-The vision is to provide opportunities for all people in in South Ribble to take part in arts and crafts activities and achieve their full potential.
+The vision is to provide opportunities for all people in South Ribble to participate in arts and crafts activities and achieve their full potential.

 Inspiring Change Through Art